 The little wheels make the bike seem less cumbersome.
 The shorter length and handlebar that folds out of the way allows it to be stored and transported easier than a long tail.
 Now the shorter length rear end doesn’t allow you to carry as much as say the Xtracycle Edgerunner that could carry 3 decent size kids and room for tons of bags or groceries in the side bag.
 The Xtracycle though is hard to transport or store and most importantly, it is sometimes TOO much bike for people, especially if you are smaller or ride in tight places.
 These are clear pros and cons to both and really come down to your particular needs.

-We must also mention that the little wheels and the "midtail" design make this bike only slightly longer than a single occupancy bike (SOB.)
+I must also mention that the little wheels and the “midtail” design make this bike only slightly longer than a single-occupancy bike (SOB.)
 This matters for storage, carrying on bike racks, trains, and locking to bike racks.
-It also allows you to take the bike on more adventures in our experience than a typical cargo bike that doesn't easily fit in the SUV or camper without taking up too much space or being taken apart.
+It also allows you to take the bike on more adventures in our experience than a typical cargo bike that doesn’t easily fit in the SUV or camper without taking up too much space or being taken apart.

-The ride quality is what we all consider quick and stiff.
+The ride quality is what I consider quick and stiff.
 This is great for efficiency and if you want a cargo bike that steers more like a single occupancy bike (SOB).
-The tires can be run at a lower PSI to add some cushion and we will be stocking suspension seatposts to help take the edge off if the bike is TOO stiff.
+The tires can be run at a lower PSI to add some cushion and I will be stocking suspension seatposts to help take the edge off if the bike is TOO stiff.
 In general, 90% of people that have ridden this bike love the ride quality.
 It feels like a normal bike, even with a load on the back compared to say a Yuba Spicy Curry or Xtracycle Edgerunner.
-The shorter length, smaller aluminum paired with 20" wheels makes it handle better in dense (city) situations but does make the bike stiffer than our beloved Xtracycle Edgerunner.
+The shorter length, smaller aluminum paired with 20″ wheels makes it handle better in dense (city) situations but does make the bike stiffer than the Xtracycle Edgerunner or RFA.

 The Fit of the Tern GSD Cargo Bike